Central Committee of the Chinese Communist Party: Plenary sessions

 The Committee usually convenes at least once a year at a plenary session.
 The plenums typically open and close in the state banquet hall of the Great Hall of the People, with the working meetings of the plenum being held at the military run Jingxi Hotel in Beijing.
 The plenums of the Central Committee are the most important annually occurring event in Chinese politics.
 Normally, seven plenums are held over a five-year term of the Central Committee; two plenums are held at the year of the Party National Congress, another two held in the following year, and one held in each of the other three years.
 The first, second and seventh plenums generally deal with procedures around the five-yearly power transition process, containing no major policy announcements.

 The first plenum, held a day after the conclusion of a Party National Congress, elects the top leadership, including the Politburo, the Politburo Standing Committee, and the General Secretary.
 The second plenum, held in February or March of the following year, typically approves a list of candidates for state positions, as well as a plan to overhaul Party and State organizations, which are then approved during a National People's Congress (NPC) session held immediately afterwards.
-The third plenum, generally held in the autumn of the year after the Party Congress, focuses on economic issues, and is generally the session when major economic and reform decisions are made and announced.
+The third plenum, generally held in the autumn of the year after the CCP National Congress, focuses on economic issues, and is generally the session when major economic and reform decisions are made and announced.
 The fifth plenum focuses on finalizing the upcoming five-year plan, which is then approved by the NPC in the following spring.
 The fourth and sixth plenums do not have a fixed theme, and usually focus on CCP ideology or Party building.
-The seventh plenum, the last held before the end of a Central Committee's term, focuses on preparations for the upcoming Party Congress.
+The seventh plenum, the last held before the end of a Central Committee's term, focuses on preparations for the upcoming National Congress.